silentcid/Android-Maps-Demo/README.md

 4. Copy API Key and in local.properties add value `YELP_API_KEY` and add your API key there.

 ## Change from AllProjects to DependencyResolutionManagement
 From Gradle version 6.8 and up, `allProjects` block is not required to list repositories.
 Instead list them in the project-level `settings.gradle.kts`.
-If you attempt to add an allProjects block in your gradle file, Gradle will throw an error if dependencyResolutionManagement is present in the project-level `settings.gradle.kts`.
+If attempt to add an allProjects block in your gradle file.
+Gradle will throw an error if dependencyResolutionManagement is present in the project-level `settings.gradle.kts`.